Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 }
 ```

-config comes from the user and by making it a separate struct we can easily modify
+Config comes from the user and by making it a separate struct we can easily modify
 it without changing the parameters we pass to create the crawler.
 We keep a deadLetter channel for the failed URLs to have a retry mechanism.